transistortester/thumby-polysynth/README.md

 * Multiple writes can be queued at once allowing precise phase control and synchronization.
 * Generates and outputs audio asynchronously with zero CPU usage.
 ### Sequencer
-* Capable of playing music in the background while other code runs.
+* Capable of playing music and sound effects in the background while other code runs.
 * Uses a simple stream format, allowing large songs and alternative formats to be easily supported.
 * Built-in support for "instruments", with various pitch and phase options.
+* Multiple streams can play at the same time.
 ### MIDI file loader
 * Allows loading and streaming of the vast majority of MIDI files.
 * Supports both automatic and granular control over the mapping of channels and instruments.